adolfont/caes005-introduction-to-functional-programming/README.md

 ## Schedule

-Important Dates: The course will start on JUne 17th, 2021 and will finish on September 2nd, 2021.
+Important Dates: The course will start on June 17th, 2021 and will finish on September 2nd, 2021.

 Classes will be online, on Thurday afternoons, from 1:50PM to 5:20PM, at most.
 We will try to be at have classes lasting at most two hours (except, maybe, in the last class when students will give a talk).